Ferlab-Ste-Justine/clin-pipelines-dags/doc/test/docker_compose_and_minikube_setup.md

       - "minikubeCA:host-gateway"
 ```

 It will allow to redirect host `minikubeCA` to your minikube cluster.
-For now, if using another hostname, we see an error message
-telling that the hostname does not match any certificate.
-We tried kubernetes configuration options to change this behaviour,
-but they seemed to be ignored.
+For now, if using another hostname, we see an error message telling that the hostname does not match any certificate.
+We tried kubernetes configuration options to change this behaviour, but they seemed to be ignored.

 Run docker-compose up and create the variables in the UI, as describe in the README.
 Use the value `minikube` for variables
 `kubernetes_context_default` and `kubernetes_context_etl`

-You are ready to test your tasks.
+You are ready to test a simple dag.
+You can try dags `test_pod_operator_etl` or `test_pod_operator_default`.